 If you’ve heard of the stunning Tatra Mountains or the Masurian Lake District, you probably want to visit Poland.
 Do you know Poland is also home to some of the oldest universities in the world?
 Are you planning to study in Poland?
 If yes, then you must also know about the cost of living in Poland.
 Here is an exclusive blog sorting all the expenses of studying in Poland for you!

-Student Living Costs in Poland
+- Cost of Living in Poland

-Accommodation Cost of Living In Poland
+Cost of Living in Poland

 Housing is important because it accounts for about 35% of your gross monthly living expenses.
 International students can live in university residence halls or privately rented apartments that can be shared.

 - Monthly rent for student residence halls ranges from 60 and 150 EUR (Approx Rs.
 5,000-14,000).
 Excellent for socializing with other students, but arrangements can differ from one residence hall to the next.

 - Rent in a shared flat is between 80 & 150 EUR (Approx Rs.
 5,000 – 14,000) per month.
 Among Polish students, this is the most common alternative.

 The average cost of house cleaning is $90 to $150, with an hourly fee of $25 to $90 per cleaner across the country.